legobridge/legobridge.github.io/_drafts/2025-01-05-evaluating-deceptive-alignment.md

 ## Alignment Polarity

 One major difference between my experiment and Anthropic's was that I made the LLM's true goal something sinister and tested if it faked being good, whereas they retained the original goal of being helpful, harmless, and honest and tested if the LLM faked being evil.
 They did this for obvious reasons - the LLMs of today have been trained to be "good", and it would take a lot of resources to train a true "evil AI".
-As Scott Alexander notes in his post:
+As Scott Alexander notes in his article:

 > In order to do the test convincingly, the researchers had to do what they did - show that an existing good AI resists being turned evil, and trust people’s common sense to realize that it generalizes \[in\] the other direction.

 Since Anthropic/Redwood wanted to test alignment faking both with and without prompting, they _had_ to go this route.
-My experiment only involved role-setting via system-prompting the LLM, so I was able to switch polarities.
+My experiment only involved role-setting via system-prompting the LLM, so I was able to swap polarities.

 ## GPT-4o Isn't Spotless